 Hair Care Treatments

 - Hair Serum: A hair serum coats the hair strands and moisturizes them to keep dryness and frizz at bay.
-Serums contain concentrated ingredients that protect the hair from humidity and impart shine.
+Serums contain concentrated ingredients that protect the hair from humidity, impart shine, and make hair styling easier.

 - Leave-In Conditioners: These products soften your hair by hydrating and moisturizing it.
 Leave-in conditioners have a no-rinse formula, and they protect the hair throughout the day.